Top 5 4th Quarter Trades of Ad - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 39 stocks valued at a total of $757.00Mil.
+As of the latest 13F report, the guru’s equity portfolio contained 261 stocks valued at a total of $1.41Bil.
 The top holdings were

-According to GuruFocus data, these were Advocacy Wealth Management Services, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Advisory Alpha, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.